Aeroraven/Ifrit-v2/README.md

 - Procedural Generator
   - GPU Marching Cubes

+### 4.2 Syaro Refactoring

 The architecture for subproject Syaro seems to be a little messy, following plans are scheduled:

 - Render-Graph-Driven Process
 - Redundant Dynamic Uniform Buffer Removal
 - Shader Variants

+### 4.3 Interview Feedback

+Following features are scheduled, with suggestions given by summer internship interviewers.

+- Optimized RDGs
+- Multithreaded Rendering
+- Branch Optimizations for Shaders
+  - Change of Shader Languages: `Slang` or `HLSL`

+- `ddx` for Syaro
+- Fixed-Point Math For Soft Renderer

 ## 5. References & Acknowledgements